China Health Threats Likely to Increase Due to Heatwaves

 A study by the University of Reading, University of Edinburgh, the Met Office and several Chinese institutions, calculated that 30-day spells of deadly overnight heat, like the one that killed and hospitalized many people in north-east China in 2018, have already gone from being one-in-500-year events to one-in-60-year events since pre-industrial times.

-They also found that extreme daytime heat, as well as extreme rainfall, is due to become more common in the country in future as humans continue to emit greenhouse gases into the atmosphere.
+They also found that extreme daytime heat, as well as extreme rainfall, is due to become more common in the country in the future as humans continue to emit greenhouse gases into the atmosphere.

 “It is particularly concerning to see high night-time temperatures becoming a growing threat.
 This gives no respite to people struggling to cope with searing daytime heat and can lead to deadly heatstroke, particularly for vulnerable people.
 Better strategies for adapting and coping with rising temperatures are vital to save lives.”